-- 3. Re-write GeomLoss with a better interface and full support for 2D/3D images. \rightarrow WIP with the Python Optimal Transport devs, first release after the Summer. - 4.
-Maintain an open benchmarking platform for the community, following the example of www.ann-benchmarks.com for nearest neighbor search. → WIP, release this Fall.
+- 3. Re-write GeomLoss with a better interface and full support for 2D/3D images. $\rightarrow$ WIP with the Python Optimal Transport devs. - 4.
+Maintain an open benchmarking platform for the community, following the example of www.ann-benchmarks.com for nearest neighbor search. → WIP.